jun-sheaf/LaTeX2HTML/README.md

 blah blah blah
 \end{placeholder}
 ```

+For references:
+* All references should follow a pattern of `prefix:number` or else they will have to be individually defined in the configuration.

 ## Customizing the program
 The strength of this program lies in the customizability.
 The `config.ini` contains all the information about customizability options.